This post contains affiliate links. View our disclosure policy here.

-- If you will be going out-of-town and wanting to play pickleball while traveling, contact the local ambassador a couple of weeks in advance.
+- If you will be going out of town and want to play pickleball while traveling, contact the local ambassador a couple of weeks in advance.
 They will be able to suggest appropriate locations and times for your particular skill level.

 - When flying, pack your paddle(s) in your carry-on luggage.
 It’s currently permissible – and if your checked luggage gets “lost,” you’ll still have your paddles!

 - Not sure what to do with your broken pickleballs?
 Use broken pickleballs and garland to create a Christmas wreath to show off your holiday cheer and love of the game.

 - Use a 3” diameter PVC pipe and secure a bungee cord (or zip ties) on the bottom to create a ball picker-upper.
 Your back will thank you.

 - Rolls of corrugated cardboard make for great ball barriers at indoor venues to keep balls from going on other courts.

 - At outdoor venues, ball barriers can be made from PVC pipe and garden/snow fencing to keep balls from going on other courts.